flask-restful/flask-restful/docs/extending.rst

-    Flask-RESTful uses the :mod:`json` module from the Python standard library instead of :mod:`flask.json` because the Flask JSON serializer includes serializtion capabilities which are not in the JSON spec.
+    Flask-RESTful uses the :mod:`json` module from the Python standard library instead of :mod:`flask.json` because the Flask JSON serializer includes serialization capabilities which are not in the JSON spec.
 If your application needs these customizations, you can replace the default JSON representation with one using the Flask JSON module as described above.